From a Yorkshire fruit and veg shop to CEO of a £300m global company. Now back in Yorkshire, working with the kind of owners I grew up around.

-Today I work with ambitious SME owners who are ready for real change.
-I bring the lessons of leading at scale together with the reality of running and investing in small businesses myself.
+Today I chair a peer board and coach owners of established businesses, mostly in Yorkshire.
+I bring the lessons of leading at scale together with the reality of running and investing in SMEs myself.
 Straight-talking, practical, and rooted in genuine experience.

 -